-2.7 End-Of-Green (EOG)
+2.7 END-OF-GREEN (EOG)

-Each channel's EOG setting can be toggled ON or OFF by momentarily pressing either the $\blacktriangle$ (UP) or $\lor$ (DOWN) button.
+Each channel's EOG setting can be toggled ON or OFF by momentarily pressing either the \triangle (UP) or ∇ (DOWN) button.
 The EOG function is used to synchronize resetting of a detector with the termination of the associated phase green.
 The assumption is that this is the safest point in time to reset the channel.
 This assumption is based on the premise that at the termination of the associated phase green, traffic should be moving, and therefore, a reset would not result in the loss of a call when traffic comes to rest over the loop(s).
 The EOG function is only available when the Max Presence function is set between 1 and 999 seconds.
-It is not available when the Max Presence function is enabled (ON), the channel will automatically be reset at the same time the Phase Green Input signal (pin 1 or 2) transitions from the ON state to the OFF state, if the Max Presence Time has counted down to zero and is resting in the wait state.
+It is not available when the Max Presence function is OFF.
+When the EOG function is enabled (ON), the channel will automatically be reset at the same time the Phase Green Input signal (pin 1 or 2) transitions from the ON state to the OFF state, if the Max Presence Time has counted down to zero and is resting in the wait state.
 The signals on pins 1 and are also called Call Delay Overrides.
 (See Section 3.2, Phase Green Input specifications for voltage levels.)